Read the 7 steps on how to successfully downsize from the family home into a two-bedroom apartment

 Back in 2017 we presented and staged the family home of our beautiful clients for the real estate market.
 During this initial process, we advised them which furniture to keep.
 We highlighted which to remove from the property.
 This step starts the real process of decluttering.

-Large and heavy piece of furniture, for example, a chest of drawers or buffet will be a miss-fit for the new space.
+A large and heavy piece of furniture, for example, a chest of drawers or buffet will be a miss-fit for the new space.
 These pieces will create new clutter as will be unpractical in a smaller room.
 Asking other family members if they wish to have a favourite piece to keep is a starting point.

 Selling furniture is the first option.
 Auction house like Lawsons Auctioneers in Sydney is a good way to salvage your loved pieces.